ostinelli/syn/README.md

 > As per the notes above, in normal conditions Syn doesn't need to be manually synced.
 This function will force a full mesh sync on all of the cluster and is **experimental**.
 Use it as a last resort.

 ## Internals
 As of v2.1, Syn uses ETS for memory storage and doesn't have any external dependency.
-Syn has its own replication and net splits conflict resolution mechanisms.
+Syn has its own replication and naming conflict resolution mechanisms.

 ## Contributing
 So you want to contribute?
 That's great!
 Please follow the guidelines below.
 It will make it easier to get merged in.